STAT545-UBC-hw-2018-19/hw02-JasmineLib/STAT545_hw02_JLB.md

     ## [1] "Africa"   "Americas" "Asia"     "Europe"   "Oceania"

 Conclusion:
-- ?gapminder is another way to get information about gapminder such as format, names and types of variables in the object, and specific descriptions of each variable.
+- using ?gapminder in the console is another way to get information about gapminder such as format, names and types of variables in the object, and specific descriptions of each variable.
 context: This function is useful for getting a quick overview and understanding the data and where it comes from.
 - length(gapminder) returns the number of elements inside it.
 The length() function might be used to make a loop that repeats for each value in the array.
 - the levels(), attributes(), and summary() functions can provide useful information about the variables inside a dataset, as well as basic statistical information about these.